 7.4 The Accounts will be certified annually and presented to the Members at the AGM.
 NOTE Certification of Accounts must be carried out by one qualified accountant or two unqualified individuals with accountancy experience.

 7.5 For the purpose of accounting the value of all stock held for re-sale shall be the net cost or least realizable price whichever is the less.

 7.6 Title to all assets of the Club, inclusive of Cups, Shields, Trophies, etc., should be established and recorded in the name of the Club.
 Such assets should be listed and included within the Treasurer's financial statement and report presented at the AGM.

 8.1 The Annual Subscription shall be an amount as agreed by the Members in General Meeting and notified to the Kennel Club

 8.2 Subscriptions are payable on application for membership and again on January 1st in each year.
 No member shall be entitled to any of the privileges of membership until their subscription for the current year has been paid.
 Any member who has not paid their subscription by February 28th shall be deemed a "member in arrears" and should the arrears be unpaid by April 30th his/her name shall be struck from the list of members and he/she shall cease to be a member.

 8.3.
-Acceptance back on the register will be dependant upon a new application and payment of back arrears.
+Acceptance back on the register will be dependant upon a new application.

 9.0 EXPULSION OF MEMBERS